robokeys/automoton-tags/SPEC.md

 **Clarification:**

-PuzzlePins supports indexed disambiguation of duplicate tag paths **only in global references**, such as src/lib/api.ts::UserEndpoint\[2\]/TokenSection.
+Automotan Tags supports indexed disambiguation of duplicate tag paths **only in global references**, such as src/lib/api.ts::UserEndpoint\[2\]/TokenSection.
 This indexing is a tool-side resolution strategy and is **not valid inside tag